kr41/TraversalKit/README.rst

         """

-Pretty neat and simple, doesn't it?
+Pretty neat and simple, isn't it?
 Look over `the example application`_ and `library source code`_ (it's really compact, I swear) to learn how TraversalKit can be used.